 Birthmother’s Day was created in 1990 by a group of Seattle birthmothers who wanted to honor and remember the strength that it takes to be a birthmother.
 In 1990, there was a strong stigma against adoption.
 It was often done in secret and in shame.
 The women who created Birthmothers day hoped to change this stigma.
 At Lifeline, we are also passionate about changing the stigma and this is why we empower women to think through their decision.
 There is an abundance of resources to help them choose between parenting and adoption.
 They also get to choose the family they entrust their little one to and are able to determine the level of openness they desire.
 On Birthmother’s Day, we want to take the time to honor these brave women regardless of what circumstance surrounded them as they walked through adoption.

-Every year, for the last 11 years, Lifeline’s staff chooses a theme and a scripture for Birthmother’s day.
+Every year Lifeline’s staff chooses a theme and a scripture for Birthmother’s day.
 We hope that these words would be more than simply words on a screen or piece of paper, but that these truths would penetrate the hearts of women and bring them deep encouragement and hope.

-This year, our theme is from Isaiah 61 where we are reminded of how God takes our mess and makes it beautiful.
+One of our themes is from Isaiah 61 where we are reminded of how God takes our mess and makes it beautiful.
 We are encouraged about how he removes our sadness and replaces it with abundant joy.

 Beauty for Ashes